 We are working to offer to all our makers and exhibitors coming from far away a free accommodation option (the organisers will pay for it), either in Hostels, Hotels downtown or around Trieste.
 Please note that we will be able to provide only a limited number of accommodations.
 We invite you to send your applications as soon as possible.

-Direct and explicit sale of products and public advertisement of commercial transactions are not allowed during the event, as specified in the paragraph 16 of the Rules:
+Direct and explicit sale of products and other commercial transactions during the event are ONLY permitted for Commercial Exhibitors (not for Makers), as specified in the articles 5 and 6 of the Rules.

 This does not imply that the maker, if a visitor is showing interested for a product being exposed, cannot agree privately with such person for a future sale of the good, but makers should absolutely avoid any display of “on sale” signs or price tags on objects.